silverludvig/silverludvig/README.md

 ### Gothenburg Tram Navigator
 - **Technologies:** Python, Django
-- **Description:** 1.
-Developed Python scripts for information extraction by collecting and combining data from various sources and formats, creating structured JSON files to build a comprehensive database for further application use.

-2. Implemented graph algorithms and object-oriented design concepts to build a library for analyzing transport networks, focusing on graph representation, shortest path algorithms, and visualization.

-3. Built a web application using Django, integrating front-end and back-end components to display transport networks, calculate shortest routes, and enhance user interaction with dynamic data visualizations.

-4. Utilized libraries like unittest to test functions and ensure code reliability, and employed property-based testing with the library hypothesis to validate code behavior across a wide range of randomized inputs
+- **Description:** Developed Python scripts for information extraction by collecting and combining data from various sources and formats, creating structured JSON files to build a comprehensive database for further application use.Implemented graph algorithms and object-oriented design concepts to build a library for analyzing transport networks, focusing on graph representation, shortest path algorithms, and visualization.
+Built a web application using Django, integrating front-end and back-end components to display transport networks, calculate shortest routes, and enhance user interaction with dynamic data visualizations.
+Utilized libraries like unittest to test functions and ensure code reliability, and employed property-based testing with the library hypothesis to validate code behavior across a wide range of randomized inputs

 ## Note
 For organizational purposes, my GitHub profile is set to private, showcasing only my most relevant projects.
 Additional repositories and information are available upon request.